simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 Combine cov mat and write data in a SACC file
 -------------------------------------------------------

-To finally combine all covariance matrices together and write the final data into a SACC file run
+To finally combine all covariance matrices together and write the final data into a SACC file, run:

 .. code:: shell